National Diet Library: History

 Though the NDL's original mandate was to be a research library for the National Diet, the general public is the largest consumer of the library's services.
 In the fiscal year ending March 2004, for example, the library reported more than 250,000 reference inquiries; in contrast, it recorded only 32,000 requests for research from the National Diet.

 In response to the coronavirus (COVID-19) pandemic, the NDL suspended library services to the public on March 5, 2020.
-The NDL reopened to the public on June 11, 2020 with a maximum of 200 visitors per day based on a lottery-style drawing, with prospective visitors being required to register beforehand for a chance to be selected.
+The NDL reopened to the public on June 11, 2020, with a maximum of 200 visitors per day based on a lottery-style drawing, with prospective visitors being required to register beforehand for a chance to be selected.
+On June 22 2023, this restriction was lifted.

 Main collection

 As Japan's national library, the NDL collects copies of all publications published in Japan.
-Moreover, because the NDL serves as a research library for Diet members, their staffs, and the general public, it maintains an extensive collection of materials published in foreign languages on a wide range of topics.
+Moreover, because the NDL serves as a research library for Diet members, their staff, and the general public, it maintains an extensive collection of materials published in foreign languages on a wide range of topics.